 We encourage schools to help students who are homeschooled, independent study, attend virtual schools, or attend schools that don't administer AP Exams.

 Homeschooled students and students whose schools don’t offer their AP subjects need to do the following as early in the school year as possible:

 - Use the AP Course Ledger to look up nearby schools where they might be able to test.

 - Contact the nearby schools to see if one of them can arrange testing.
-Students should remember that schools may have their own local deadlines and policies regarding testing outside students, particularly this year.
+Students should remember that schools may have their own local deadlines and policies regarding testing outside students.

 If your school agrees to order and administer exams for homeschooled students or students whose schools don’t offer AP:

-- Inform the students of the school’s ordering deadline and of any late order fees that may apply.
+- Inform the students of exam fees and your school’s ordering deadline and of any late order fees that may apply.

 - Create an exam only section for each exam subject being taken at your school by a homeschooled student, independent study student, or student from another school.
-(This year, we recommend creating a separate exam only section for each exam subject that homeschooled students are taking at your school.)
+(We recommend creating a separate exam only section for each exam subject that homeschooled students are taking at your school.)

-- Review the students’ information in your exam roster and order the necessary exams.
+- Review the students’ information in your exam roster—they should have an Order Exam? status of Yes for the exam only sections they join—and order the necessary exams.